Loss of Appetite Causes, Symptoms, Treatments and more

 • Weight Loss

 Loss of weight is the primary symptom of reduced appetite.
-When you don’t eat well, there will be nutrition deficiency and your body will find it difficult to use calories for your daily activities.
+When you don't eat well, there will be a nutritional deficiency, and your body will find it difficult to use calories for your daily activities.
 As a result, there will be weight loss.

 • Depression

 Loss of appetite can be indicative of depression.
-It can be an early sign of depression and a warning for depression relapse.
+It can be an early sign of depression and a warning of depression relapse.

 According to PMC4818200, depression disorder is the major cause of chronic disability and mortality worldwide.